 - 1. With the HHS adviser you work out a plan of liberal arts courses which develop consciousness, sensitivity, knowledge, and competencies appropriate for liberally educated and emotionally prepared persons.
-Consequently, all three divisions of the college are drawn upon for these courses. - 2.
-You are required to select one of four possible tracks, or specializations, and accumulate at least 21 semester hours of upper-level course work in that area for the internship experience.
-Students cannot take more than 15 semester hours in any one discipline to meet this requirement. - 3.
-You are required to complete at least 45 semester hours of upper-division courses, with 60 semester hours being recommended. - 4.
-Grade point average of 2.5 or better to qualify for the internship. - 5.
-Successful completion of core and support courses (2.0 or better in each course) prior to the internship. - 6.
+Consequently, all three divisions of the college are drawn upon for these courses. - Accumulate at least 21 semester hours of upper-level course work in that area for the internship experience.
+Students cannot take more than 15 semester hours in any one discipline to meet this requirement. - You are required to complete at least 45 semester hours of upper-division courses, with 60 semester hours being recommended. - 4.
+Grade point average of 2.5 or better to qualify for the internship. - Successful completion of core and support courses (2.0 or better in each course) prior to the internship.

 Only 300/400 level courses count as support courses.

 COURSE NUMBER AND TITLE SEM.
 HRS.

 HHS 201 Introduction to Human Services 4

 HHS 302 Planning, Administration & Legislation 3

 POLS 343 Public Administration 3

 HHS 337 Advanced Developmental Psychology 3

 HHS 338 Adult Development: A Biopsychosocial Approach 3

 HHS 401 Direct Service Intervention 3

 HHS 472 Human Services Internship 12

 HHS 475 Human Services Seminar 3

 TOTAL 34